General Election in numbers: Records broken and historic milestones

 The election has seen the highest number of seats won by a Liberal party for more than 100 years.

-With 71 MPs in the new Commons, the Liberal Democrats have won more seats than at any election since the party was established in 1988.
+With 72 MPs in the new Commons, the Liberal Democrats have won more seats than at any election since the present-day party was established in 1988.

 It is also higher than any total achieved by their predecessors, the Liberals, since the general election of 1923, when the party won 158 MPs.

-There is a possibility the number will rise even higher when the one outstanding result of this election is declared on Saturday, for Inverness, Skye & West Ross-shire, which looks like being a close contest between the Lib Dems and the SNP.
+Among Labour’s many gains are Aldershot in Hampshire, which had previously been held by the Conservatives since 1918; Macclesfield in Cheshire, which had also been Conservative since 1918; Basingstoke in Hampshire, Tory since 1924; Aylesbury in Buckinghamshire, Tory since 1924; Ashford in Kent, Tory since 1931; Cities of London & Westminster, Tory since 1950; Bournemouth West, Tory since 1950; and Hexham in Northumberland, Tory since 1951.

+The Lib Dems’ gains include Dorset West, which had been held by the Conservatives since 1885; Chichester in West Sussex, Conservative since 1924; Woking, Tory since 1950; Stratford-on-Avon, Tory since 1950; and Wokingham, Tory since 1950.

-– Labour wins third largest majority for a single party since 1900
+– Labour’s majority is third largest for a single party since 1900

 Labour’s majority of 174 is the third largest won by a single party at a general election since the start of the 20th century.